Egypt·24 October - 3 November 2025

 Aswan

 After breakfast, we’ll explore one of the most stunning temples in Egypt, the Philae temple.
-It's built on an island that witnessed the love story of the goddess Isis and her husband, Osiris.
-The temple dates back to the Ptolemaic era in the third century BC.
+Situated on an island that saw the romantic tale of the goddess Isis and her consort, Osiris, the temple originates from the Ptolemaic period in the third century BC.

 Today’s lunch is at El Masry restaurant, offering traditional Egyptian food.
 We'll have time to visit the spice market across the street and learn why spices are so important to Egyptian culture.